yelhousni/subgroup-membership-test-tate/README.md

 BenchmarkIsInSubGroupCompare/method=GLV-32                 29142             41155 ns/op
 ```

-The new method seems to be 19% in this implementation but the paper reports it to be 2.7% faster in RELIC (subsection 1.1).
+The new method seems to be 19% slower compared to Scott's test, but the paper reports it to be 2.7% faster in RELIC (subsection 1.1).